-- Appropriate for, but not limited to, a violent intruder on campus, sniper, shooting, hostage situation or riot - Warning: Will be given over the PA and/or a bell warning. - Action "Lockdown" consists of: - Locking all building and classroom - \circ $\,$ Closing drapes and blinds if class is equipped with them - Turn off lights - Create an interior barrier of desks to hide behind in the corner of the room opposite the door.
-If classes are not in session (lunch, break, or student are on fields during PE) they are to run in the opposite direction of the incident to a place of safety (off campus if necessary) - Students and staff must remain on the floor and behind your interior barricade - DO NOT leave room until the "All Clear" bell signal rings, or until there is direction from the Principal, Incident Commander.
+- Appropriate for, but not limited to, a violent intruder on campus, sniper, shooting, hostage situation or riot - Warning: Will be given over the PA and/or a bell warning. - Action "Lockdown" consists of: - Locking all building and classroom - o Closing drapes and blinds if class is equipped with them - o Turn off lights - Barricade the door with furniture and create an interior barrier of desks to hide behind in the corner of the room opposite the door.
+If classes are not in session (lunch, break, or student are on fields during PE) they are to run in the opposite direction of the incident to a place of safety (off campus if necessary) - o Students and staff must remain on the floor and behind your interior barricade - DO NOT leave room until the "All Clear" bell signal rings, or until there is direction from the Principal, Incident Commander.
 The "All Clear" signal will be a repeating ten-second ring and general PA announcement.